2023 General Rules

 Licenses, Permit Requirements, and Regulations:

-In the interest of conservation the MBGFC has set a Blue Marlin lower jaw to fork length (LJFL) minimum of 110 inches which is above the Federal minimum.
+In the interest of conservation, the MBGFC has set a Blue Marlin lower jaw to fork length (LJFL) minimum of 111 inches which is above the Federal minimum.
 There is a limit of one Blue Marlin per boat, per day in possession at any time.
 While a participating boat can catch a total of one Blue Marlin per tournament fishing day, such a boat can only be in possession of one Blue Marlin at any time.
-An eligible Blue Marlin to be weighed and entered into the tournament must be brought to the dock and weighed before the same boat can catch and retain an additional Blue Marlin on the second day of the tournament.
-Blue Marlin below the MBGFC 110 inch minimum length will not be weighed.
-The possession of a Blue Marlin below the 110 inch minimum will subject the offending boat to disqualification from the entire tournament without refund and also the forfeiture of all other prize winning fish, including cash awards, or points.
+An eligible Blue Marlin to be weighed and entered into the tournament must be brought to the dock and weighed before the same boat can catch and retain an additional Blue Marlin.
+Blue Marlin below the MBGFC 111 inch minimum length will not be weighed.
+The possession of a Blue Marlin below the 111 inch minimum will subject the offending boat to disqualification from the entire tournament without refund and also the forfeiture of all other prize winning fish, including cash awards, or points.
 The possession of an undersized Blue Marlin by Federal standards will be reported to the proper conservation authorities.
 No retention of White Marlin, Spearfish or Sailfish at any tournament will be allowed.
-The Junior Angler and Limited Tournaments are Catch and Release only for all Billfish species.
+The Junior Angler, Limited, and Members Only Tournaments are Catch and Release only for all Billfish species.
 The Gulf Coast Masters, Labor Day, and Ladies Day will allow weighing of Blue Marlin meeting

 The MBGFC minimum weight for all Tuna, Wahoo, and Dolphin is 20 pounds.
 Yellow Fin and Big Eye Tuna must also have a curved fork length of 27”.
 Blue Fin Tuna are eligible as current federal regulations allow.
-The Junior Angler Tournament has additional eligible fish categories and also has its own minimum size requirements for Tuna, Wahoo, and Dolphin.
+The Junior Angler and Ladies Day Tournaments have additional eligible fish categories and also has its own minimum size requirements for Tuna, Wahoo, and Dolphin.

-All caught Blue Marlin and released Billfish shall be reported either via satellite phone to tournament representative or to a committee boat and a verification number obtained.
+All caught Blue Marlin and released Billfish shall be reported either via satellite phone to tournament representative or to a committee boat whenever possible and a verification number obtained.
 Video verification is required for ALL Blue Marlin categories and catch and release billfish; refer to the video verification section of the rules for details.